 At Nanuk we invest within a self-selected investment universe that is constructed through a combination of both positive and negative ESG related screening.
 The universe is comprised only of companies whose activities are assessed to be contributing to improving global environmental sustainability and resource efficiency.
-Additionally, any companies with a material level of involvement in activities that are not consistent with the firm's focus on sustainability, are operating in severe, or potentially severe, contravention of established norms for responsible business practices or that are involved in areas of significant environmental or ethical concern are excluded and ineligible for investment.
+Additionally, any companies deemed by Nanuk to have a material1 level of involvement in activities that are not consistent with the firm's focus on sustainability, are operating in severe, or potentially severe, contravention of established norms for responsible business practices or that are involved in areas of significant environmental or ethical concern as set by Nanuk are excluded and ineligible for investment.